 Course Fees:$895 for Physicians, Attorneys, Psychologists, Doctors of Pharmacy, & Dentists

 $695 for Physician Assistants

 Senior Medical Director, Special Needs Initiative of UnitedHealthcare

 Clinical Associate Professor, Department of Child Health, University of Arizona College of Medicine

-Dr. Blitz's clinical interests include Autism Spectrum Disorders, Fragile X Syndrome, Down syndrome, the special needs of foster and adopted children, in utero alcohol and drug exposure, Attention Deficit Hyperactivity Disorder and comorbidities, learning disabilities, the care of premature infants, and children with multiple developmental disabilities.
+Robin Blitz’s clinical interests include the special needs of foster and adopted children, prenatal alcohol and drug exposure, Down syndrome, Adverse Childhood Experiences (ACEs), ASD, Fragile X Syndrome, ADHD, learning disabilities, the care of premature infants, and children with multiple developmental disabilities.